doerwalter/LivingLogic.Java.ul4/README.rst

 ``UL4GetItem`` interfaces are preferred over implementation of the ``Map`` interface.

-For backwards compatibility reasons the UL4 function ``date`` now again accepts 3-7 arguments again (and returns a ``datetime`` object when non-zero hours, minutes, seconds or microsecond are passed in).
+For backwards compatibility reasons the UL4 function ``date`` now accepts 3-7 arguments again (and returns a ``datetime`` object when non-zero hours, minutes, seconds or microsecond are passed in).